YonghuiDong/DesktopShiny/README.md

 }
 ```

-This will tell the R portable installation to only use the packages installed in this local directory, to avoid conflicts with other R installations.
+> This will tell the R portable installation to only use the packages installed in this local directory, to avoid conflicts with other R installations.

-### 3. Installing R packages
+### 3. Install R packages

 Open R.exe (found in **`R\bin`**) and install your shiny app (e.g., myShinyApp) and its dependencies.

 ``` R
 install.packages("myShinyApp")
 ```

+> If your Shiny package is hosted on platforms like GitHub, Bioconductor, or others, make sure to use the appropriate method to install the package.
+> You can verify whether your Shiny app runs smoothly.
+If you encounter any error messages, you can install the missing dependencies as indicated by the error messages.

 ### 4. Test run the app